Fiserv/developer-studio-support/docs/guides/workspaces.md

 ![API key](../../assets/images/workspace_how_to_manage_7.png "API key")

-   i.
+&emsp i.
 Select MID from dropdown.
 This will be the MID associated with the API key you are creating.

-   ii.
+&emsp ii.
 Name the API Key you are creating

-   iii.
+&emsp iii.
 Select Environment (if available)

-   iv.
+&emsp iv.
 Add Features (if applicable)

-   v.
+&emsp v.
 Hit the Create button

-   vi.
+&emsp vi.
 Download API Key details as a pdf file (this is your one chance to save the API Key details including secret)

 ![Create API key](../../assets/images/workspace_how_to_manage_8.png "Create API key")